Barbados Ultimate Budget Guide: Gems Beyond the Resorts

 Harrismith Beach

-Harrismith Beach is about a 25-minute walk from Peat Bay.
+Harrismith Beach is about a 25-minute walk from Bottom Bay.
 Secluded and serene, it’s a hidden treasure that’s rarely crowded.
 We were the only tourists, it was nice to witness the locals enjoying the beautiful island with their families.

 Access: Google Maps Link The walk to the beach includes navigating a cliffside path and descending rugged stairs, so wear comfortable shoes.
 Once there, the peaceful atmosphere is well worth the effort.